drewbernetes/dogkat/README.md

   version     Print the version number of EKS E2E-Tester

 Flags:
-  -n, --cluster-name string      Cluster Name - required -c, --create                   Supply this flag if a new cluster is required -h, --help                     help for k8s-e2e-test -k, --kubeconfig string        Cluster Name - required (default "filepath.Join(home, \".kube\", \"config\")") -t, --run-terraform            Run Terraform against the cluster -a, --test-all                 Simply tests everything it can - invokes all test commands - won't test Istio -m, --test-istio               Test that the istio service mesh is working at a basic level -o, --test-oidc                Test that the AWS connectivity works via OIDC -w, --test-standard-workload   Test that a workload can be deployed - this also tests Ingress, Storage and Scaling
+  -h, --help                     help for k8s-e2e-test -k, --kubeconfig string        kubeconfig to use defaults to: /home/drew/.kube/config (default "/home/drew/.kube/config") -n, --namespace string         The Namespace to deploy the tests to (default "default") -a, --test-all                 Simply tests everything it can - invokes all test commands - won't test Istio -w, --test-standard-workload   Test that a workload can be deployed - this also tests Ingress, Cluster DNS, Storage and Scaling
+  -v, --values string            The Helm values file to use - required

 Use "k8s-e2e-test [command] --help" for more information about a command.

 ```